* Text only available in Spanish

 Results for Students of the Degree: Success Rates and Indicators

-The Master's Degree in International Development Cooperation has been taught at the University Institute of Studies on Migration (“IUEM”) for 17 years.
+The University Institute of Studies on Migration (“IUEM”) organizes this master's degree since 1997.
 Throughout this period of time, the IUEM has trained highly qualified professionals to carry out their professional career in the field of International Development Cooperation.

 This Official Master's Degree in International Development Cooperation, which is multidisciplinary and develops professionals skills, also offers an initiation to research, providing access to the Doctoral Degree in International Cooperation.
 In any case, with this degree you will acquire the necessary skills to work in national and international organizations, both public and private, NGO’s and NGDO’s.
 Currently, our graduates occupy positions of responsibility in a large number of these International Development Cooperation agencies.

 With this Master’s Degree, you can will be able to carry out internships in Chile, Peru, Kenya and Cameroon